ianlewis/kay/docs/source/settings.rst

 .. attribute:: JINJA2_FILTERS

    A dictionary of filter name to callable filters that are automatically loaded into the Jinja2 environment.

 .. attribute:: JINJA2_ENVIRONMENT_KWARGS

-   Jinja2のコンストラクタに渡すキーワード引数を指定できます。デフォルト値は以下のとおりです。
+   Specify the keyword arguments passed to Jinja2 contructor.
+The default is following.

    .. code-block:: python